osu-cs-361/eden/README.md

 ## Build and Run Eden

-The simplest way to build and run CourseSignal is with Docker.
+The simplest way to build and run Eden is with Docker.

 To run CourseSignal in development mode, open a terminal in the docker directory and run